luthfibalaka/hyperledger-fabric-ehr/README.md

 ```

 You can now access the EHR system from the Rest API!
 To learn how to use it, refer [here](https://www.postman.com/technical-geoscientist-15115418/workspace/ehr-sisdis)

+# NOTES

+1. Only Hospital organization can create, update, and delete EHR.
+2. Read EHR not only return details of an EHR, but also its history of change (immutable).

+# TODO

+1. Login and frontend